dzfrias/xxUTF/test/README.md

-# Fuzzing utf8norm
+# Fuzzing xxUTF

-To make sure that the utf8norm algorithms are robust, we support fuzzing using [AFL++](https://github.com/AFLplusplus/AFLplusplus).
+To make sure that the xxUTF algorithms are robust, we support fuzzing using [AFL++](https://github.com/AFLplusplus/AFLplusplus).
 Fuzzing is run in CI but can also be run through a local machine using a Docker container.